Basilica of Saint Paul Outside the Walls

 However the site was quickly refurbished thanks to multinational donations of building supplies such as alabaster and lapis, which allowed for many of the original ornamentations, both architectural and otherwise to be recreated in a close approximation of the original.

 One of the features which was restored after the fire was a row of papal friezes that took up a single row above the 80 columns in the main hall.
 A commissioned artist reproduced almost all of the popes that once filled the medallions, making up the visages of some whose portraits were lost.
-However, since there is just the single row of medallions ringing the church interior and thus a finite number of spaces.
-With a new portrait being added with each new pope, its getting pretty tight and there are only six spaces left, which according to some may portend the end times.
+However, since there is just the single row of medallions ringing the church interior, thus ensuring a finite number of spaces.
+With a new portrait being added with each new pope, it’s getting pretty tight with only six spaces left.
+This, according to some, may portend the end times.

 According to a local legend the pope whose face graces that last space in the row will in fact be the final pope as the Second Coming begins.
 While this is simply apocryphal and not condoned by the Catholic church, we only have a handful of pope’s lifetimes to find out who we should have believed.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook